-Halloween couldn’t get any better with our brand new Halloween Chatterbox Templates.
+Halloween couldn’t get any better with our Halloween Chatterbox Templates.
 Your students will love to create and play with these friendly chatterbox characters.
-Most importantly, they can be used to create Halloween activities for learning!
-Spot the chatterboxes in the video and read on to learn more about the other fun ideas…
+Most importantly, they can be used to create Halloween craft activities for learning!
+Spot the chatterboxes in the video and read on to learn more about the other fun ideas.

 - Write number problems on the inside of the chatterbox.
-With a partner, encourage students to use mental maths strategies to calculate the answer.
+Encourage students to work with a partner to use mental maths strategies to calculate the answer.

 - Explore and measure the angles of the chatterbox.

 - Create a simple phonics game by writing Halloween related vocabulary on the chatterbox.
-Break the words up into syllables, blends and digraphs.
+Break the words up into syllables, or digraphs.

 This easy Halloween craft activity requires very little planning and preparation, but creates an impressive piece of Halloween art to take home!
 Whether you choose to create a spider web or a skeleton made of cotton buds, your students are going to be engaged and focused while having Halloween fun!

-For more Halloween activities read our blog on Scarily Awesome Halloween Art for Kids.
+For more Halloween craft activities read our blog on Scarily Awesome Halloween Art for Kids.

-I love these hanging bat decorations!
-As well as creating a spooky Halloween classroom display, they are a brilliant starting point for a classroom discussion about these amazing mammals.
-What’s more, don’t’ miss the learning opportunity to teach and learn how to write an animal information report!
+Use these hanging bat decorations to create a spooky Halloween classroom display.
+They are a brilliant starting point for a classroom discussion about these amazing mammals.
+What’s more, don’t miss the learning opportunity to teach and learn how to write an animal information report!

 Do you know why bats hang upside down?
 Unlike birds, bats can’t launch their bodies into the air from the ground.
 So, they hang upside down to make sure that they are in the perfect position to spread their wings and fly away.

-Head to our Exploring Informative Texts Unit Plan – Year 1 and Year 2 for ready to go lesson plans:
+Head to our Exploring Informative Texts Unit Plan – Year 1 and Year 2 for these ready-to-go lesson plans: